drachenwald/insulae-draconis/library/howtos/running-an-event.md

 ### Rubbish Disposal

 Where are the bins?
-What waste needs to be seperated?
+What waste needs to be separated?
 Where does food waste go and how will you dispose of waste cooking oil?
 Will you need to take bottles off site to a bottle bank or is there a facility available at your event site?

 ### Candles and Fires